High-expressibility Quantum Neural Networks using only classical resources: Results

 \subsection{Quantifying expressibility by Kullback-Leibler divergence}

-Expressibility evaluated as the Kullback-Leibler divergence between the fidelity ditributions $P_{\mu}(F)$ and $P_{\rm H}(F)$ [Eq.~\eqref{eq:expressibility}] provides a simple metric, but needs to be evaluated numerically in the case of an unknown distribution $P_{\mu}(F)$.
+While frame potentials provide valuable insight into expressibility, their descriptive power is limited at low orders.
+To address this, we assess expressibility using a more global indicator based on the Kullback–Leibler divergence between the fidelity ditributions $P_{\mu}(F)$ and $P_{\rm H}(F)$ [Eq.~\eqref{eq:expressibility}].
+This quantity is a rather simple but commonly used metric \citep{sim2019expressibility,rasmussen2020reducing,hubregtsen2021evaluation,nakaji2021expressibility,chen2021onthe,mohannad2022evaluation,aktar2023predicting,liu2025analysis,zhang2025learning}, which needs to be evaluated numerically in the case of an unknown distribution $P_{\mu}(F)$.
 To this end, we sample $10^5$ pairs of states and compute the corresponding fidelities.
 Creating a histogram from these samples to approximate the distribution $P_{\mu}(F)$ requires defining a binning strategy.
 For distributions with sharp peaks or rapid variations, selecting the bin width and number of bins is a particularly delicate task, as it strongly influences the accuracy and usefulness of the histogram as an approximation of the underlying distribution.
 As the number of qubits increases, the underlying distribution \( P_{\mu}(F) \) quickly becomes extremely peaked at \( F \sim 0 \), similar to the fidelities of Haar-distributed states \( P_{\text{H}}(F) \sim O(d(1-F)^{d}) \).
-Therefore, instead of creating a histogram, we employ the Gaussian Kernel Density Estimation (KDE)~\cite{scott2015multivariate} method to approximate $P_{\mu}(F)$ from the samples of fidelities.
+Therefore, instead of creating a histogram, we employ the Gaussian Kernel Density Estimation (KDE)~\citep{scott2015multivariate} method to approximate $P_{\mu}(F)$ from the samples of fidelities.
 KDE provides a smoother and more accurate representation of the distribution, especially for datasets with sharp peaks or rapid variations.
 We denote distributions numerically estimated by KDE with a hat, e.g. \( \hat{P}_\mu(F) \).
 The latter, together with the analytically known $P_{\rm H}(F)$, are used to compute the Kullback-Leibler divergence of Eq.~\eqref{eq:expressibility} for the different classes of states.
-The results are shown in Fig.~\ref{fig:exp}, for $n=6,8,10$ qubits.
+The results are shown in Fig.~\ref{fig:exp}, for $n = 10,16,20$ qubits.